mozilla-ai/lumigator/docs/source/get-started/installation.md

 ## Local Deployment

-You can run and develop Lumigator locally using `docker-compose.` This creates numerous container services networked together to make up all the components of the Lumigator application:
+You can run and develop Lumigator locally using `docker-compose.` This creates multiple container services networked together to make up all the components of the Lumigator application:

 - `minio`: Local storage for datasets that mimics S3-API compatible functionality.